 ‘A band!’
 Lettuce said, his maniacal grin increasing twofold in mania levels.
 ‘When are you performing?
 Oh, I knew you wouldn’t be able to stay out of the game for long?’

-‘The game,’ Scorpius repeated.
+‘The game,’ Scorpius mouthed.

 Lettuce flung his hands out either side of him as if to embrace Scorpius, who took a nonchalant step backwards and inadvertently crushed my toes.

-‘You are a born music-maker,’ Lettuce purred.
+‘You are a born music-maker,’ Lettuce purred, arms outstretched.

 ‘We’re performing at the weekend,’ I chipped in.
 ‘Saturday night.’

 ‘Marvellous,’ Lettuce clapped his hands together again, and another little glitter explosion went skywards.
 ‘I’m here until Monday.’

 Scorpius had only just choked out the letter F when I cut in.
 ‘We’ll take you to the rehearsal if you want.
 And the show.
 Otherwise…plenty of sightseeing to do!’

 ‘There’s a fantastic graphic design collective in Inverness you could visit.
 They love artists.’

 ‘Nah, I don’t deal with designers,’ Lettuce said dismissively.
 ‘I deal with free spirits.’